Ennio Coltorti

 Ennio Coltorti (born 21 March 1949) is an Italian actor and voice actor.

 Biography

-Born in Rome, Coltorti attended the Silvio D'Amico National Academy of Dramatic Arts and began acting and directing on stage since 1981 and he has since collaborated with Sergio Castellitto, Fiorenzo Fiorentini, Valeria Valeri, Ennio Fantastichini and more.
-He also had roles on film and television.
+Born in Rome, Coltorti attended the Silvio D'Amico National Academy of Dramatic Arts and began acting and directing on stage in 1981, collaborating with Giorgio Albertazzi, Sergio Castellitto, Fiorenzo Fiorentini, Valeria Valeri, and Ennio Fantastichini, among others.

+He also had roles on films and television, portraying the judge in Marco Tullio Giordana's film Who Killed Pasolini? and Carmine Crocco's lieutenant Caruso in Li chiamarono... briganti!, also appearing in Ridley Scott's 2001 sequel to The Silence of the Lambs, Hannibal.

 Since the late 1980s, Coltorti has focused on voice acting and dubbing.
-He is the official Italian voice of Harvey Keitel and he has also dubbed Willem Dafoe, J. K. Simmons, Billy Bob Thornton, Sam Shepard, Scott Glenn, Tom Waits and Martin Sheen in some of their films.
+He is the primary Italian voice dubbing artist for Harvey Keitel and has also dubbed Willem Dafoe, J. K. Simmons, Billy Bob Thornton, Sam Shepard, Scott Glenn, Tom Waits and Martin Sheen in some of their films.
 Coltorti's popular character dubbing roles include Agent Smith (portrayed by Hugo Weaving) in The Matrix franchise and Professor X (portrayed by Patrick Stewart) in the X-Men film series.
 In his animated roles, he dubbed Fillmore in the Cars franchise.